 The Georgia Lemon Law Statute covers new vehicles that have a manufacturing defect that affects the use, value or safety of the vehicle.
 If you have a lemon, you may be entitled to a refund or replacement of your vehicle.
 To be eligible for protection under the Lemon Law Statute, you must first notify the manufacturer or dealer of the problem and give them a reasonable opportunity to repair it.

-If the problem is not resolved after a reasonable number of attempts, you may be entitled to a refund or replacement of your vehicle.
 There are time limits for taking action under the Lemon Law Statute, so it is important to act quickly if you think you have a lemon.
 For more information about the Georgia Lemon Law Statute, please contact an experienced lemon law attorney.

 Conclusion